emmajanedrews/base-template/strategy-call.md

 <p>Dear Fellow Agent:</p>

-<p>Need direction and focus to sell more homes?</p>
+<p>Looking for direction and a proven plan to increase production?</p>

-<p>I’ll meet with you one-on-one to help you write a business plan you can implement immediately to generate leads, appointments, and sales.</p>
+<p>I’ll meet with you one-on-one to help you write a business plan you can implement immediately to generate leads, appointments, and lifetime relationships.</p>

-<p><strong>I know how challenging it is to sell real estate.</strong></p>
+<p><strong>I was a brand new agent and understand how challenging it is to sell real estate.</strong></p>

 <p>You have discount brokerages, competing agents, and hundreds of ways to get clients (all are not equal, I’ll tell you).</p>